Toggle Menu

 1. Los Lobos with Jerry Garcia and Bob Weir, This Land is Your Land This rambling version of the iconic Woody Guthrie song was performed in July, 1989 backstage at the Alpine Valley Music Theater in East Troy, Wisconsin between sets on that summer’s Los Lobos/Grateful Dead tour.

-2. Bruce Springsteen, Chimes of Freedom Sony Music has made it impossible to watch Bob Dylan performing his classic ode to “the refugees on their unarmed road of flight.”
+2. Bruce Springsteen, Chimes of Freedom Sony Music has made it difficult to watch Bob Dylan performing his classic ode to “the refugees on their unarmed road of flight.”
 Fortunately, Bruce Springsteen acquits himself well in this live 1988 cover.

 3. Paul Robeson, The House I Live In Written in 1943 by Abel Meeropol under the pen name Lewis Allen, this tune became a patriotic anthem during World War II with its populist evocation of everyday American life.

-4. Phil Ochs, The Power and Glory One of the songs that established Ochs’s reputation, he saw it as a patriotic hymn connecting the American dream to selfless, faith-based ideals.
+4. Phil Ochs, The Power and Glory One of the songs that established Ochs’s formidable reputation, he saw it as a patriotic hymn connecting the American dream to selfless, faith-based ideals.

 5. The Mormon Tabernacle Choir, The Battle Hymn of the Republic “The Battle Hymn of the Republic” was written in 1861 by abolitionist, social activist, and poet Julia Ward Howe, set to music composed by William Steffe.